lykjohn/Quantitative-Risk-Dashboard/README.md

 <details>
   <summary><strong>PHASE 1: Asset Specification <strong></summary>
   Users will specify the ticker symbol, quantity, and current price for each asset of their choice.
 Click the [Add Asset] button to add an asset and the [Remove Asset] button to remove the last asset specified.
 One’s chosen assets can range from stocks, ETF, currencies, cryptocurrencies, etc., be they foreign or domestic.
 This process replaces manual asset lookupd in <a href="https://finance.yahoo.com/"> Yahoo Finance</a>, and compiles a dataframe consisting the asset returns ready for analysis.
-The default unit of price data is in USD. **Note that entering more than 10 assets may lead to considerable lag in retrieving asset data.** With that in mind, user can now apply Exploratory Data Analysis (EDA) methods to the loaded data.
+The default unit of price data is in USD. <br/>
+ **Note that entering more than 10 assets may lead to considerable lag in retrieving asset data.**
   <br/>
   In the following example, the user is listing Apple (AAPL), JP Morgan (JPM), Lockheed Martin (LMT), and Tesla (TSLA)'s stocks as part of their portfolio.
 There are 4 stocks in total with a Net Liquidation Value (NLV) of $288755- the final worth of the user's account once all  positions are closed.
 The panel also displays the current allocation of each of the selected assets per portfolio.
 In this case, the account consists of 20.75% Apple-Technology, 17.65% JP Morgan-Financials, 23.02% Lockheed Martin-Industrials, and 38.58% Tesla-Consumer Cyclical, which seems fairly allocated by sectors.
   <img src="images/Multivariate-Asset Specification.png" alt='Asset Specification' width='1000' height='350'>
 </details>

 <details>
   <summary><strong>PHASE 2: Exploratory Data Analysis (EDA)<strong></summary>
   Here, EDA contains 3 parts: plotting pairwise  relationship between asset returns, selecting distribution that best fits the general tail extremes, and identifying correlations between asset returns forf hedging puroses.
 Please see the following for implementing these parts on the Apple, JP Morgan, Lockcheed Martin, and Tesla's stock data.